Why We Feel Mom Guilt

 Taking A Break.
 When was the last time I took a little ‘me time’?
 It has been a while because taking a break means ignoring the fact that I have a zillion other things to do.
-Then I feel guilty for not doing the things and overwhelmed because I have so much to do!
+Then I feel guilty for not doing the things and overwhelmed because I have so much to do after I’ve ‘relaxed’.

 Just Not Feeling It.
 Some days, you just don’t feel like playing Barbies or making crafts.
 Some days, you just want to lock yourself in the bathroom for 5 minutes so you can enjoy a piece of cheesecake and a few moments to yourself.

 Your Body.
 That squish is the reason you have your baby.
 Some women bounce back instantly, others take a few years.
 And many never do!
-Some women would give anything to have a body that can hold a baby!
+And some women would give anything to have a body that can hold a baby!

 Social Media.
 Growing up, we didn’t have social media (thank you 90s).
 My mom didn’t have anyone to compare us to, other than her close friends and family.
 We all had the same lifestyle.
 I grew up happy and healthy.
 No one questioned how much time I spent watching cartoons or what was in that box of cereal.